 Quilting for Beginners – This is by far the easiest quilt you will ever make

-In this quilting tutorial we show you, step by step, on how to make a lovely quilt in less than a day, even if you are a beginner quilter.
-And the more you make the quicker it becomes.
-This is a quilting for beginners type of tutorial so don’t be afraid if you have never made one before.
+In this free quilting tutorial, we show you, step by step, how to make a quilt in less than a day, even if you are a beginner quilter.
+And the more quilts you make the faster it becomes.
+This is a ‘quilting for beginners’ type of tutorial so don’t be afraid to tackle it, even if this is your very first quilt.
 You will love how easy this quilt pattern is.

 Are you put off making a quilt because of the binding? – well in this quilt we don’t use binding.